unnoun9/social-platform/README.md

-# Social Platform, A cool Social Media Site
+# Social Platform, A Cool Social Media Site

 - *Incomplete Project*
 - Made to apply and learn a SQL Database.